-We'd rather give ourselves electric shocks than be alone with our thoughts, says new study
+We'd rather give ourselves electric shocks than be alone with our thoughts, claims new study

 Researchers find that two thirds of men and a quarter of women prefer shocks to 'alone time' but say it's got nothing to do with distractions from technology